 The global financial and economic crisis has had an adverse effect on the financial condition of many consumers in the United States, which was also reflected in the performance of the bank's credit card portfolio in recent years.
-Despite certain signs of improvement, including recent declines in the domestic unemployment rate, the global economic environment remains volatile and could continue to present challenges having an adverse effect on the bank's credit card portfolio for the foreseeable future.
+The global economic environment remains volatile and could continue to present challenges having an adverse effect on the bank's credit card portfolio for the foreseeable future.
 More specifically, increases in delinquencies and charge-offs could occur, particularly if conditions in the general economy deteriorate.